pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-health.md

 - The flow of HTTP traffic between the services in your cluster.
 - HTTP latency, error, and throughput rate for all services.
-- A sample of the slowest requests for a individual service.
+- A sample of the slowest requests for an individual service.
 - HTTP latency, error, and throughput per service endpoint.

 ## Prerequisites